Premmgr/Linux-backup-auto-rotation-prototype-2/rtbackup_v1.01/README.md

-This script allows you to create backup with multi location with their log files version of the script: v1.01 code owner: Premgmr
+This script allows you to create backups using backup.conf file location with their log files version of the script: v1.01 code owner: Premgmr